-Many social programs are designed such that individuals must make active decisions and go through a series of steps in order to benefit from them — from deciding which programs to apply to or participate in, to completing forms, attending meetings, showing proof of eligibility, and arranging travel and child care.
-Program designers often implicitly assume that individuals will carefully consider options, analyze details, and make decisions that maximize their well-being.
-But over the past thirty years, innovative research — much of it in the area of “behavioral science” — has shown that human decision making is often imperfect and imprecise.
-People — clients and program administrators alike — procrastinate, get overwhelmed by choices, miss details, lose their self-control, rely on mental shortcuts, and permit small changes in their environment to influence their decisions.
-As a result, both programs and participants may not always achieve the goals they set out for themselves.
+Many social programs are designed in such a way that individuals must make active decisions and go through a series of steps in order to benefit from them.
+They must decide which programs to apply to or participate in, complete forms, attend meetings, show proof of eligibility, and arrange travel and child care.
+Program designers often assume that individuals will carefully consider options, analyze details, and make decisions that maximize their well-being.
+But over the past thirty years, innovative research — much of it in the area of “behavioral science” — has shown that human decision-making is often imperfect and imprecise.
+People — clients and program administrators alike — procrastinate, get overwhelmed by choices, miss details, lose their self-control, rely on mental shortcuts, and permit small changes in the environment to influence their decisions.
+As a result, programs and participants may not always achieve the goals they set for themselves.

-The Behavioral Interventions to Advance Self-Sufficiency (BIAS) project, sponsored by the Administration for Children and Families (ACF) in the U.S. Department of Health and Human Services (HHS), is the first major opportunity to apply a behavioral research lens to programs that serve poor families in the United States — programs like cash assistance, child care, child support, and child welfare.
-The project, led by MDRC in partnership with behavioral science experts across the United States, will apply behavioral insights to issues related to operations, implementation, structure, and efficacy of social service programs and policies.
-The ultimate goal is to learn how tools from behavioral science can be used to improve the well-being of low-income children, adults, and families.
+The Behavioral Interventions to Advance Self-Sufficiency (BIAS) project, sponsored by the Administration for Children and Families in the U.S. Department of Health and Human Services, was the first major opportunity to apply a behavioral research lens to human services programs that serve poor families in the United States.
+The project, led by MDRC in partnership with behavioral science experts across the United States and MEF Associates, applied behavioral insights to the operations, implementation, and structure of social service programs and policies in an attempt to improve their efficacy.